 The attack, known as the Madrid-Barajas Airport bombing, ends a unilateral ceasefire that ETA announced in March of 2006.
-Source: CNN [95]
+Source: CNN [100]

-- April 3, 2004:Seven of the 11-M suspects kill themselves and a police officer with suicide bombs after Spanish special forces track them to an apartment in southern Madrid.
-Sources: Telegraph [75], CNN [78] - March 11, 2004:Islamic extremists place 10 bombs on four Madrid-bound commuter trains.
+- February 9, 2005:Following a warning from ETA, a car bomb wounds 40 in Madrid.
+Police arrest 14 ETA members after the bombing on unrelated charges.
+Source: New York Times [101] - April 3, 2004:Seven of the 11-M suspects kill themselves and a police officer with suicide bombs after Spanish special forces track them to an apartment in southern Madrid.
+Sources: Telegraph [77], CNN [80] - March 11, 2004:Islamic extremists place 10 bombs on four Madrid-bound commuter trains.
 The explosions kill 191 people and injure nearly 1,800.
 This attack becomes known as "11-M." Al-Qaeda claims responsibility for the attack two days later.
 Spanish investigators believe that the attack was inspired but not directed by al-Qaeda.
-Sources: Guardian [19], CNN [78], Telegraph [75]

-- November 21, 2000:ETA murders former cabinet minister Ernest Lluch in Barcelona.
-Source: Telegraph [75] - July 1997:Basque councilman Miguel Angel Blanco is kidnapped and killed, leading to demonstrations attended by six million people. - Source: Telegraph [75] • August 1995:Police foil an ET. - August 1995:Police foil an ETA plot to kill King Juan Carlos.
-Source: Telegraph [75] - September 9, 1985:An American tourist is killed by ETA's first car bomb in Madrid.
-The explosion also wounds 16 civil guards Source: Telegraph [75] - 1980:ETA kill nearly 100 people: the deadliest year in the group's history.
-Source: BBC News [96] - December 20, 1973:ETA kills Spanish Prime Minister Luis Carrero Blanco when his car passes over remote-detonated explosives planted in Madrid.
-The attack occurs after the prime minister attends a Catholic mass at the San Francisco de Borga Church.
-Source: BBC - News [97] • July 18, 1961.
-FTA is unsuccessful in derailing a train transporting politicians and supporters of Spanish dictator - July 18, 1961:ETA is unsuccessful in derailing a train transporting politicians and supporters of Spanish dictator, General Francisco Franco.

-This is ETA's first attempt at a violent attack.
-Source: New York Times [98]

-• 1959:Euskadi Ta Askatasuna (or "ETA"), which translates to "Basque Homeland and Freedom," is founded with the objective of gaining independence for a Basque state in northern Spain and southwestern France.
+Sources: Guardian [13], CNN [80], Telegraph [77] - July 2003:Shortly after a warning call from ETA on July 23, bombs explode within minutes of each other at hotels in the Spanish resort cities of Alicante and Benidorm, wounding 13.
+The bombs targeted the Hotel Residencia Bahia in Alicante and the Hotel Nadal in Benidorm.
+On July 27, a car bomb explodes outside the Santander airport following a warning call from the ETA.
+The bombing destroys a dozen cars but causes no injuries.
+Sources: BBC News [47], BBC News [102], Al Jazeera [103] - May 2003:An ETA bomb in Sanguesa kills two policemen.
+It is the last deadly ETA attack before the group declares a ceasefire in 2006.
+Source: [47] - November 21, 2000:ETA murders former cabinet minister Ernest Lluch in Barcelona.
+Source: Telegraph [77] - July 1997:Basque councilman Miguel Angel Blanco is kidnapped and killed, leading to demonstrations attended by six million people demanding an end to ETA violence. - Source: BBC News [46] August 1995:Police foil an ETA plot to kill King Juan Carlos.
+Sources: Telegraph [104], Telegraph [105] - June 20, 1987: A car bomb explodes in the parking garage of a Barcelona department store, killing 21 and wounding more than 30. - ETA claim responsibility but later apologize for the "mistake."
+Sources: BBC News [47], Associated Press [106] - September 9, 1985:An American tourist is killed by ETA's first car bomb in Madrid. - The explosion also wounds 16 civil guards Sources: Reuters [48], Telegraph [107] 1980:ETA kill 118 people: the deadliest year in the group's history to date.
+Source: BBC News [108] - December 20, 1973:ETA kills Spanish Prime Minister Luis Carrero Blanco when his car passes over remote-detonated explosives planted in Madrid. - The attack occurs after the prime minister attends a Catholic mass at the San Francisco de Borga Church.
+Source: BBC News [109] - 1968:ETA kills Meliton Manzanas, the secret police chief in the Basque city of San Sebastian. - It is the group's first fatal attack.
+Sources: BBC News [47], Reuters [110] - July 18, 1961:ETA is unsuccessful in derailing a train transporting politicians and supporters of Spanish dictator General Francisco Franco. - This is ETA's first attempt at a violent attack.
+Source: New York Times [111] - 1959:Euskadi Ta Askatasuna (or "ETA"), which translates to "Basque Homeland and Freedom," is founded with the objective of gaining independence for a Basque state in northern Spain and southwestern France.
 ETA grew from a leftist student resistance movement during General Franco's repressive military dictatorship.
 Julen Madariaga is one of the group's founders.
-Sources: BBC News [99], Guardian [100], Human Rights Watch [11], Council on Foreign Relations [101]
+Sources: BBC News [112], Guardian [113], Human Rights Watch [5], Council on Foreign Relations [114]